adamzman/NodeRed_Niagara_Obix_Node/Variable/README.md

 ##  **- Variables/Points**
 ###  Reading
-Using a GET request, can pass parameters in the request itself or in the body.
+Using a GET request, can pass parameters in the request itself.
 The same values above will override any default values (Just remove the msg part).
 ###  Writing
-Using a POST request, can pass parameters in the request itself or in the body.
+Using a POST request, can pass parameters in the body.
 The same values above will override any default values (Just remove the msg part).